AriFordsham/GHCWiki/roles2.md

 ### The `acme-schoenfinkel` package

-This next example is the one known case of type-safe code that existed before GHC 7.8 that does not work with GHC 7.8's roles.
+This next example is the one known (not updated) case of type-safe code that existed before GHC 7.8 that does not work with GHC 7.8's roles.
 The package `acme-schoenfinkel-0.1.1` package (by Ertugrul Söylemez) defines

 ```wiki
     WrappedSchoenfinkel {